apaz-cli/apaz-cli.github.io/blog/The_Craziest_Bug_I_Have_Ever_Witnessed.md

 ![](images/Lain_Kernel_Panic.png)
 </div>

+I thought I had seen it all.
+Nah.
+Not even close.

 # The Craziest Bug I Have Ever Witnessed

     Julia has a feature where you can report bugs and crashes from the command line.
 You just